Is Soylent Green Becoming Our Reality?

 The Displacement of Traditional Foods

 We’ve seen what happens when traditional diets get displaced by processed alternatives.
-The Pima Indians of Arizona offer a case study.
+The Pima Indians of Arizona offer a stark case study.

 In the early 20th century, diabetes was virtually unknown among the Pima.
 A 1940 survey found just 21 cases in the entire tribe.
 By 2006, 38% of Pima adults over 20 had Type 2 diabetes—the highest rate of any population on Earth.